 Albeit for some, it seems like an excuse for eating tacos and drinking margaritas!!!

-So I present to you a simply fabulous Mexican Fiesta menu plan.
+So I present to you a simply fabulous Mexican Fiesta menu plan, jam packed with my favourite Mexican food.
 A base taco menu plus plenty of options to switch out and add ons.
 Bring it on!